ahakola/LOIHCal/README.md

 #### Quick Mode

-In Quick Mode you don't pre-select the role by clicking the titles of the rolelists, but you select them on the fly by using you keyboard on mouse.
+In Quick Mode you don't pre-select the role by clicking the titles of the rolelists, but you select them on the fly by using you keyboard and mouse.

 Modifier | LeftButton | RightButton
 -------- | ---------- | -----------